Yin Lichuan

 Yin Lichuan (尹丽川 (尹麗川)) (born 1973) is a Chinese writer, poet and filmmaker.
 A graduate of Peking University and ESEC (école supérieure d'études cinématographiques in Paris), Yin made her name writing novels and poetry, including A Little More Comfort and Fucker.
 She is known as a member of the "Lower Body Poets."
-Her book of selected poems Karma in bilingual edition (Tolsun Books, 2020) is translated by poet Fiona Sze-Lorrain.
+Her book of selected poems Karma in bilingual edition (Tolsun Books, 2020) is translated by writer-poet Fiona Sze-Lorrain.

 Recently, Yin has expanded into film.
 Her debut, The Park (2007), was produced as part of the Yunnan New Film Project.
 Her sophomore effort, Knitting, was released in 2008.